 Test the brakes at slow speed after starting out to make sure they are working properly.
-If the brakes do not provide proper braking performance, check the brake pads for wear.
-(See page 8-22.)
+If the brakes do not provide proper braking performance, check the brakes for wear.
+(See page 8-24.)

 Always check the brakes at the start of every ride.
 Do not ride the ATV if you find any problem with the brakes or you could lose braking ability, which could lead to an accident.
-If a problem cannot be corrected by the adjustment procedures provided in this manual, have a Yamaha dealer check for the cause.
+If a problem cannot be corrected by the adjustment procedures provided in this manual, have the ATV checked by a Yamaha dealer.